Category Archives: Cognitive Distortions

 Defense mechanisms are temporary safeguards against situations challenging our conscious minds.
 They are mostly unconscious psychological responses designed to protect us from our fears/anxieties.

-Notwithstanding their label, many defense mechanisms support recovery when utilized appropriately.
+Notwithstanding their primary function, many defense mechanisms support recovery when utilized appropriately.
 Some, like avoidance, humor, and isolation, need no explanation.
-Others such as compensation and dissociation have positive values in recovery
+Others such as compensation and dissociation have positive values in recovery.

 Without coping mechanisms, defensive or otherwise, we can experience decompensation – the inability or unwillingness to generate effective psychological coping mechanisms in response to stress – resulting in personality disturbance or disintegration.